Raymond Begg: Begg technique

 The Begg technique consists of three stages.
 The first involves multiple steps such as opening anterior bite, closing anterior spaces, eliminate anterior crowding, correction of rotations, and over-correction of mesio-distal relationship of buccal segments.
 This technique employs bite opening bends such as the gable bend or anchor bend along with the use of class II elastics.
 The bite opening bends will produce the intrusion of the frontal incisors either through the translation movement or rotation (tipping) movement.
 The rotational movement leads to flaring of the teeth as a side effect, which can be controlled by class II elastics preventing the flaring of upper anterior teeth.

 The second stage involves closing the extraction spaces.
 Begg mentioned that it was important to maintain the corrections achieved in Stage I while working on Stage II.
 The third stage of the Begg technique involves the root correction in the labio-lingual direction or mesio-distal direction.

 Harold Kesling and George Dishham, American orthodontists, introduced the Begg technique to many orthodontists in the United States in the late 1950s and 1960s.
-In 1959, Dr. Kesling and Dr. Rocke invited over 150 orthodontists to assess the result of over 100 cases which were treated by Kesling and others with the Begg technique.
+In 1959, Dr. Kesling and Dr. Rocke invited over 150 orthodontists to assess the results of over 100 cases which were treated by Kesling and others with the Begg technique.
 Kesling is known for popularizing the technique in the United States.

 Death

 Dr. Begg retired in 1980.
 On 18 January 1983 he died at Glen Osmond and was cremated.
-He is survived by his youngest daughter, Diana Coates.